ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Any keys presented by the client instance to the AS or RS MUST be validated as part of the request in which they are presented.
-The type of binding used is indicated by the proof parameter of the key section in the initial request {{request-key}}.
+The type of binding used is indicated by the proof parameter of the key object in {{key-format}}.
 Values defined by this specification are as follows:

 jwsd